What is the Need of Chemical-Free PCB Fabrication & PCB Assembly?

 The normal environment that we live in is already rich in pollutants which are why it has become even more imperative to ensure that we do not add to the contamination by adopting manufacturing and assembly processes that do away with using any kind of harmful chemicals.
 While there is no regulatory body in the US for testing of PCB Fabrication and Assembly processes, the government has come out with initiatives that make it mandatory for organizations to use non lead based products in their fabrication and assembly process.
 Apart from the government based initiatives there is an increasingly active role played by nongovernmental environmental agencies to raise awareness about the safety hazards posed to workers and consumers by the use of chemicals in PCB fabrication and assembly without sacrificing on quality or reliability.
 Even organizations now prefer working with PCB assembly suppliers who are committed to implementing advanced processes and using high quality raw materials that reduce environmental contamination and provide an increased level of health and safety to workers and consumers.

 TechnoTronix is one of the kingpins in delivering a Chemical-Free PCB Fabrication & PCB Assembly service to the electronics manufacturers.
 Our main strength lies in the extensive experience and skilled team of experts to provide tailored electronic design and manufacturing solution.
-You can drop an email to email@example.com or give us a call at 714/630-9200 to solve your queries or to get a quote.
-To get more insights into the PCB assembly, design and prototyping services, visit http://www.technotronix.us/
+You can drop an email to firstname.lastname@example.org or give us a call at 714/630-9200 to solve your queries or to get a quote.
+To get more insights into the PCB assembly, Layout and prototyping services, visit http://www.technotronix.us/